-You can start withdrawing your pension from a defined contribution pension from age 55.
-Defined benefit pensions generally have a retirement age of 65, but you should check with your employer about this.
+You can start withdrawing your pension from a defined contribution pension from age 55 (increasing to 57 in 2028).

 What are my options?